2-Day Edinburgh Itinerary

 If you want to make the most of your time and avoid uncomfortable transport, you can book a transfer from the airport to your hotel.

-Once you’ve had a nice dinner, we suggest walking to Edinburgh Castle where you’ll be able to see the city’s most visited attraction lit up and dream about visiting it the following day.
-Next, why not visit the Grassmarket and continue down Cowgate Street?
+Next, why not stroll around for a bit?
+You can visit the Grassmarket and continue down Cowgate Street.
 This area has a lovely atmosphere at night and you can stop for a drink in one of its bars or pubs.
 When you cross under South Bridge (the Cowgate door) you can return to the Royal Mile by any of the streets on the left.

 To get the most out of these 2 days in Edinburgh, we recommend buying the Royal Edinburgh Ticket, a tourist card that includes free access to many attractions and use of the city's tourist bus.